 For those who don’t do honey (diabetics and vegans, we’re looking at you), our Vegan Blend swaps out honey for agave syrup, which has low GI.

-Want to know more about the ingredients in your chai tea?
-Find out more about chai teas and the impacts on your health at Prana Chai today.
+Want to know more about the ingredients in your chai?
+Find out more about chai and the impacts on your health at Prana Chai today.